IRT Powerhouse: Later years

 Soon after buying the transit power plants, Con Ed launched a modernization program for them.
 The 59th Street plant was soon completely overhauled, becoming a plant for the New York City steam system.
 Barges delivered oil to the nearby Pier 98 by barge; the oil was used to power the former IRT Powerhouse.
 In 1960, Con Ed shut down the old low-pressure boilers and installed modern high-pressure boilers.
 Interconnections were established between the IRT Powerhouse and other transit and Con Ed plants.
 The labor force was reduced from 1,200 to less than 700, and topping turbines were installed.
 In 1962, more high-pressure units were activated to replace the low-pressure boilers.
 This was followed in 1966 by the installation of two boilers and a turbo-generator, as well as the replacement of the western four chimneys with a single 500 ft tall smokestack.
 By 1968, the 59th Street plant was exclusively using oil and gas for fuel consumption.
+During the December 1992 nor'easter, flooding at the IRT Powerhouse and the 74th Street Generating Station cut off the power supply to some New York City Subway signals.
+The signals were still operating on 25-cycle alternating current that was only being supplied by the two power stations, both of which had transformers located only 4 ft above street level.

 The New York City Landmarks Preservation Commission (LPC) first considered making the IRT Powerhouse a city landmark in 1979.
-Historian John Tauranac was one of two people to speak in favor of designation, but Con Edison opposed designation of the building, except for the facade's Eleventh Avenue elevation.
-Walker O. Cain, an architect speaking on behalf of Con Edison, testified that it was unclear whether Stanford White's firm was involved with the construction of the other facades.
+Historian John Tauranac was one of two people to speak in favor of designation, but Con Ed opposed designation of the building, except for the facade's Eleventh Avenue elevation.
+Walker O. Cain, an architect speaking on behalf of Con Ed, testified that it was unclear whether Stanford White's firm was involved with the construction of the other facades.
 The LPC held another landmark hearing in 1990, in which several preservation groups and Manhattan Community Board 4 supported designation.
-Con Edison again objected, stating that the building had been heavily modified, and the LPC declined to designate the building.
+Con Ed again objected, stating that the building had been heavily modified, and the LPC declined to designate the building.